rust-lang/rust/src/doc/book/trait-objects.md

     size: 1,
     align: 1,

-    // cast to a function pointer
+    // Cast to a function pointer:
     method: call_method_on_u8 as fn(*const ()) -> String,
 };